-Packages containing fissile radionuclides shall be classified under the relevant entry of table 2.7.2.1.1 for fissile material unless one of the conditions (a) to (d) of this paragraph is met:
+Packages containing fissile material shall be classified under the relevant entry of Table 2.7.2.1.1, the description of which includes the words "FISSILE" or "fissile-excepted".
+Classification as "fissile-excepted" is allowed only if one of the conditions (a) to (d) of this paragraph is met.
+Only one type of exception is allowed per consignment (see also 6.4.7.2):

-(a) A mass limit per consignment such that:
+(a) A mass limit per consignment, provided that the smallest external dimension of each package is not less than 10 cm, such that:

-$$\frac{\text{mass of uranium} - 235 \, (g)}{X} + \frac{\text{mass of other fissile material} \, (g)}{Y} < 1$$ where X and Y are the mass limits defined in Table 2.7.2.3.5, provided that the smallest external dimension of each package is not less than 10 cm and that either:
+$$\frac{\text{mass of uranium} - 235 \text{ (g)}}{\text{X}} + \frac{\text{mass of other fissile material (g)}}{\text{Y}} < 1$$ where X and Y are the mass limits defined in Table 2.7.2.3.5, provided that either:

-- (i) each individual package contains not more than 15 g of fissile material; for unpackaged material, this quantity limitation shall apply to the consignment being carried in or on the conveyance; or - (ii) the fissile material is a homogeneous hydrogenous solution or mixture where the ratio of fissile nuclides to hydrogen is less than 5% by mass; or - (iii) there are not more than 5 g of fissile material in any 10 litre volume of material.
+- (i) each individual package contains not more than 15 g of fissile nuclides; for unpackaged material, this quantity limitation shall apply to the consignment being carried in or on the conveyance; or - (ii) the fissile material is a homogeneous hydrogenous solution or mixture where the ratio of fissile nuclides to hydrogen is less than 5% by mass; or - (iii) there are not more than 5 g of fissile nuclides in any 10 litre volume of material.